-To take the test you will need to apply to OCR through your school or college at around the same time as you apply for you’re A-levels.
+To take the test you will need to apply to OCR through your school or college at around the same time as you apply for your A-levels.

 There are three STEP Mathematics papers.
 Mathematics I and II are based on the specifications for Advanced GCE Mathematics, with Mathematics II being more challenging than Mathematics I. The content of Mathematics III is wider and is only suitable for candidates studying for Further Mathematics.

 Each paper is three hours long and is divided into three sections: Pure Maths (eight questions), Mechanics (three questions), and Probability and Statistics (two questions).
 All questions carry equal weight and candidates are assessed on the six questions being answered.
 There is no restriction on your choice of questions.
 Calculators are not allowed.
 Universities will specify which papers a candidate needs to sit.